SaaS Management FAQ

 What SaaS categories are typically discovered?

-SaaS Management platforms discover applications across all business categories including productivity tools (Microsoft 365, Google Workspace), collaboration platforms (Slack, Microsoft Teams, Zoom), customer relationship management (Salesforce, HubSpot), project management (Asana, Monday, Jira), design tools (Figma, Canva, Adobe Creative Cloud), development platforms (GitHub, GitLab, Atlassian products), and increasingly, AI and generative AI tools.
-The diversity of categories reflects how SaaS has permeated every business function.
+SaaS Management platforms discover applications across every business category: productivity (Microsoft 365, Google Workspace), collaboration (Slack, Teams, Zoom), CRM (Salesforce, HubSpot), project management (Asana, Monday, Jira), design (Figma, Canva, Adobe Creative Cloud), development (GitHub, GitLab, Atlassian), and the fast-growing category of AI and generative-AI tools.
+CerteroX SaaS Management categorizes apps using a 35,000+ application catalogue.

 License Optimization